 - prednisone to suppress your immune system and reduce inflammation

-They may also recommend pulmonary rehabilitation.
+Your doctor may also recommend pulmonary rehabilitation.
 This treatment involves a program of exercise, education, and support to help you learn how to breathe more easily.

 Your doctor may also encourage you to make changes to your lifestyle.
 These changes may include the following:

 - Get adequate rest and avoid excess stress.
-Doing these things may help improve your breathing.

 The rate at which pulmonary fibrosis scars people’s lungs varies.
 The scarring isn’t reversible, but your doctor can recommend treatments to reduce the rate at which your condition progresses.